 The Summer Scholars program is recommended for responsible middle and high school students that want to learn more about life in a college setting.
 While we recognize that this age student is not a college freshman, we do expect students to exhibit self-control and portray excellent character.
 The scholar and parent/guardian will be required to read and sign the “Code of Conduct” and the “Discipline” policy forms (which outline behavior standards) before arriving on campus.
 Scholars who continue to display problem behavior will be asked to withdraw from the program without a refund.
 No student will be allowed to leave the campus without the permission of their parent/guardian and the Director of Summer Scholars.
 Visitation by parents and friends is discouraged.
 Scholars may drive a car to campus but will not be allowed use of their personal vehicle until end-of-camp departure.

-The ratio of scholars to counselor staff is 8 to 1.
+The ratio of scholars to counselor staff is 10 to 1.
 Scholars receive a high amount of small group interaction and personal attention from camp staff and instructors.
 Counselors have been chosen for their dedication and their ability to work with young people.
 They are Clemson University undergraduate students and some were Summer Scholars themselves!
 They are chosen on the basis of a thorough interview process, reference check, academic record, maturity, energy and skill level.
 They undergo extensive pre-camp training before assignment as counselors.
-Counselors supervise scholars 24 hours per day, live in the residence halls and are dedicated to the program.
-They accompany the scholars to class, on field trips and social events.
-Counselors are assigned activity groups during the day and residence hall groups during the evening and nighttime.
+Counselors supervise scholars 24 hours a day, live in the residence halls and are dedicated to the program.
+They accompany the scholars to class, on field trips and to social events.
+Counselors are assigned residence hall groups during the evening and nighttime.
 They are responsible for ensuring that students are aware of and comply with the expectations set before them.

 What to Bring